 Try and achieve the delicate balance between ensuring your statement of purpose is taken seriously and communicating a little of your personality.

-Don’t be tempted to use big words in an attempt to convince the admissions committee that you’re a clever clogs.
+Don’t be tempted to use big words to convince the admissions committee that you’re clever clogs.
 You’re not writing a new philosophy of being.
 You’re writing a letter to a stranger.
-You’re trying to communicate a clear message, efficiently and effectively.
+As such, you should try to communicate a clear message efficiently and effectively.

-Action step: Write a personal statement that uses slightly formal language injected with your own character.
+Action step: Write a statement using slightly formal language injected with your character.

 7) Are the events outlined in the SOP believable?

-It’s important that you don’t confuse telling a story with completely fabricating a pack of lies.
+It would be best if you didn’t confuse telling a story with completely fabricating a pack of lies.